shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-GettingStarted.md

 Extension initialized!
 ```

 The `shoutem init` command bootstrapped the `{{ site.example.devName }}.restaurants` folder with extension files.
-Let's locate to the extension folder and add a screen with a shortcut (a pointer to the starting screen of an extension):
+Let's add a screen that we'll use as a list of restaurants in the My first extension tutorial series, so we'll name it `List` and give it a shortcut `Restaurants`:

 ```ShellSession
 $ cd {{ site.example.devName }}.restaurants